In today’s episode, I’m giving you my honest opinion on who you should and SHOULD NOT include on your wedding guest list.

 5) The +1

-A great way to trim your guest list is the plus-one.
-Whether to allow unmarried guests to bring a guest is an issue most couples agonize over.
-On one hand, you don't want to risk your friend feeling left out if they only know you and (maybe) your fiancé.
-However, writing “and guest” feels a bit cold, not to mention you could be spending a lot of money on a stranger.
 In this case, my “stick with your line” rule applies again.
 Make sure you are consistent with who receives a plus-one and who does not.
 If you choose not to give most guests a plus-one, give them special attention during seating.
 Seat them with someone that will engage with them and make them feel welcome.
-If a friend or relative is engaged or they have a long-term or live-in partner, you should invite them as well.

-After you mail the invitations, call ahead so there are no surprises.
+After you mail the invitations, call couples with children so there are no surprises or misunderstandings.
 Say something like, “We mailed our invitations and hope you can join us.
-We are having an intimate wedding and are only having children of (explain your rule here) attend.
 We want you to be with us, so I wanted you to have ample time to arrange for a sitter.”
 If guests are not local, provide a list of babysitters so it's easier for your guests to attend.
 The gesture will go a long way.

 7) The Former Friend

-Friends, your wedding is such an important day.
 I want to make sure you spend it with the people you care for and want to connect with.
-Plus it's expensive to have a wedding!
-If you were on the fence about inviting someone, I hope this gave you clarity and takes away the guilt from enjoying your intimate, small wedding.
+If you were on the fence about inviting someone, I hope this gives you clarity and takes away the guilt from enjoying your wedding, whatever size it is.